Fiction

 Hundreds and thousands on top a snowie.

 Leaving the pressure–laden work–til–you–drop south, in favour of the extreme north was a decision made against all advice; advice given by people who were locked into the Systm.
-Hurbalin realised quite quickly that they were right about it being a lost city, and chavers did make up the majority of the population, but their ideology of not cowing dominion to authority was a provocative inspiration and from its conviction, McKenna Terrace was born.
+Hurbalin realised quite quickly that they were right about it being a lost city.
+Chavers made up the majority of the population, but their ideology of not cowing dominion to authority was a provocative inspiration and so from its conviction, McKenna Terrace was born.

 Minus the tracksuits.